openkfw/Oscar/doc/getting-started/run-application.md

 237e52634948   mongo-express                             "tini -- /docker-ent…"   35 seconds ago   Up 30 seconds   0.0.0.0:8081->8081/tcp, :::8081->8081/tcp                               oscar_mongo-express_1
 ```

-After startup, there is a MongoDB explorer UI available here: http://localhost:8081/
+After startup, there is a MongoDB explorer UI available here: http://localhost:8081/ or PgAdmin http://localhost:8184/ where you can log in using `admin@test.com` and `adminPass` defined in environmental variables.
 Oscar application will start here: http://localhost:3000/

 ## Start the Application inside Minikube on Mac